eschnett/SIMD.jl/README.md

 Reduction operations reduce a SIMD vector to a scalar.
 The following reduction operations are provided:

-`all any maximum minimum sum prod bitmask`
+`all any maximum minimum sum prod`

 Example: